sLill/Windows-Grep/README.md

 <h4>Standalone</h4>

 1. Visit the release tab (https://github.com/sLill/Windows-Grep/releases)
-2. Download one of the pre-compiled binaries
+2. Download one of the pre-compiled binaries (Ends with `exe`)
+3. Rename into `grep.exe`
+4. Put in a folder which is within the system PATH

 <h2>Usage</h2>